denali-js/core/guides/utilities/addons.md

 This will create a new directory with all of the necessary files to get you started writing your first addon.

+## Addon Structure

+Addons use a similar structure to a regular app.

+- `app` - Anything in this directory will be available on the container in the consuming app.
+- `lib` - Anything you want to add here will have to be explicitly imported.